bryanwills/shorty/README.md

 npm run dev
 ```

+### Then navigate to http://localhost:3000 in browser, if cloning repo

 ## Additional information.
 ### Running `npx prisma studio` will start a session on http://localhost:5555 will show all the database entries from the generation of a linkId.
 ### You can also access this from bryanwills.xyz:5555 as well.